Nerd gonna nerd

 AMD and LN2

 Yesterday’s afternoon and today I had a LN2 trip with two AMD setup.
 I was aiming to break the 7 GHz wall with the trusty Phenom II 955 B.E. and improve my precedent results on socket 939 with the Opteron 148.
-I failed in reaching 7 GHz with the 955, tho I managed to improve just a little bit my Super-pi 1M score…still not satisfied with it but it is better than nothing. …
+I failed in reaching 7 GHz with the 955, tho I managed to improve just a little bit my Super-pi 1M score…still not satisfied with it but it is better than nothing.
+Also got the time to play with UCbench in which I got quite easily the first place on the bot in the 955 B.E. category. …

 Posted on